Measuring a localization phase diagram controlled by the interplay of disorder and driving

-Fig.~\ref{fig:expansionInLocalizedRegime}(b) shows the expansion dynamics in the quasiperiodic lattice with various driving frequencies.
-When the driving frequency is low, as in the $\omega = 2\pi\times 200 \,\mathrm{Hz}$ case, the measured evolution follows that of the static quasiperiodic system.
-As the driving frequency increases, the width evolution remains subdiffusive and becomes slower.
-Notably, the expansion is totally arrested within the experimental time in the high-frequency case ($\omega = 2\pi\times 1\,\mathrm{kHz}$).
-In all the cases reported, the measured expansion is slower than the undriven quasiperiodic case, which is in the localized phase.
+To explore the nature of this region of the phase diagrams, we choose the representative point $\Delta/J \approx 6.35$ (a strong quasiperiodic potential) and $K_0 \approx 2.4046$.
+The considered potential alone in the absence of driving and interactions is well in the localized phase of the AAH model; the considered drive alone essentially produces dynamic localization ($\mathcal{J}_0(K_0) = 1.3\times 10^{-4}$) in the absence of quasiperiodicity.
+To experimentally investigate the interplay between quasidisorder-induced and dynamic localization at various drive frequencies, we conduct transport measurements observing the evolution of the width of the condensate for up to 2 seconds ($\approx 639.4\hbar/J$).
+The results are shown in Fig.~\ref{fig:expansionInLocalizedRegime}, along with measurements of the typical fast expansion in a static periodic lattice ($\Delta=0$), shown with diamond markers in Fig.~\ref{fig:expansionInLocalizedRegime}(a) as a point of comparison.

-These experimental results imply that the anomalous region in the lower-right of the phase diagram is still a localized phase.
-We corroborate this with numerical studies of the single-band model (Eq.\ref{basicHamiltonian_TB}).
-For these numerical studies, we fix $K_0 \approx 2.4046$, the same as the experimental condition in Fig.\ref{fig:expansionInLocalizedRegime}, but vary the quasi-disorder strength $\Delta$.
-We numerically diagonalize the time-dependent Hamiltonian (Eq.\ref{basicHamiltonian_TB}) via the Floquet formalism, and calculate the IPR of the eigenstates in the central Floquet-Brillouin zone.
-The scaling of the IPR versus system size distinguishes the phases.
-Our calculation of the IPR scaling in the Supplementary Information \cite{supp_mat} shows only a localized phase without any mobility edges.
+We observe in {the} data of Fig.~\ref{fig:expansionInLocalizedRegime}(b) that when the driving frequency is low, as for $\omega = 2\pi\times 200 \,\mathrm{Hz}$, the measured evolution follows that of the static quasiperiodic system (denoted as $\omega=0$).
+The expansion slows further as the driving frequency increases.
+Notably, the expansion is totally arrested for the duration of the experiment in the high-frequency case ($\omega = 2\pi\times 1\,\mathrm{kHz}$).
+In all cases reported, the measured expansion is slower than for the localized phase of the static quasiperiodic case. {We extract a transport exponent $\gamma$ for each drive frequency from the data in Fig.~\ref{fig:expansionInLocalizedRegime} and present it in Table~I. We find that the expansion is sub-diffusive as in the static quasiperiodic case, and is reduced at high drive frequencies.
+These observations suggest that this anomalous region is still a localized phase.}